 - Watch your child for signs of frustration.
 Suggest a short break and then return to the task.

-- If your child is struggling to complete an assignment, you may need to contact your child’s teacher.
+- If your child struggles to complete an assignment, you may need to contact your child’s teacher.

 Student’s Role and Responsibilities